CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 conf3 = {"1000006" : 1300,
          "1000022" : 600}

 # Required mass dictionary.
-Assumed is that the input files have mother masses of "1200.0" and "1500.0"
+# It is assumedthat the input files have mother masses of
+# "1200.0" and "1500.0"
 mass_dict = {"1200.0" : [conf1, conf2],
              "1500.0" : [conf1, conf2, conf3]}
 ```
 This mass dictionary should be stored in a python file (.py). **It is very important
-that the dictionary is stored in a variable called `mass_dict`***, as in the example
+that the dictionary is stored in a variable called `mass_dict`**, as in the example
 above.
 You can have code in the file that generates this mass dictionary.
 The main
 thing is to have a variable with the correct name.
 The file `create_update_header_config.py` contains several functions to create this
 mass dictionary for you.
 Most of the standard scenarios for simplified model scans
 are included.
-For example, the case where you only need to update the mass of the LSP,
+For example, for the case where you only need to update the mass of the LSP,
 and generate LSP masses from 0 till the mass of the mother particle (with a certain step
-size), then you can use the function `makeMassDict_standard_SMS`.
+size), you can use the function `makeMassDict_standard_SMS`.
-Each provided function comes with some comments, so I encourage you to have a look at them.
+Each provided function comes with some comments, so I encourage you to have a look at them
+to decide whether they are useful for your case.

 #### Examples